billynewport/datasurface/ROADMAP.md

 ## Future DataPlatforms

-Once the ZeroDataPlatform is working then we can start to look at other DataPlatforms.
+Once the SimpleDataPlatform is working then we can start to look at other DataPlatforms.
 The candidates are:

 * Databricks